 Below: 1st photo - The upward turned seed heads of late fall.
 They will remain throughout the winter if the stalk is not blown down.
 2nd photo - Each seed pod has several stacked vertical rows of wafer thin seeds.

-Notes: Eloise Butler first noted L. superbum in the Garden in September 1908 and planted more the same year, obtained from a Pennsylvania Nursery.
+Notes: Eloise Butler noted it's seedpods in the Garden in September 1908 and planted more the same year, obtained from a Pennsylvania Nursery.
 As this was the first time it appears in her log, why was this non-native in the Garden?
 Had it been planted prior in Wirth Park and seeds ended up in the Garden?
 OR did she misidentify the seed pod and instead it was our native Michigan Lily?
 She logged planting a dozen bulbs in 1910 that were obtained from Northrup King (Seed and Nursery Company) and she planted it again in 1911, '13, '14 and '17, the latter found within Glenwood Park which partially surrounded the Garden.
 As it is not native there, she either mis-identified it or it had been planted there and that may explain its presence in 1908.
 On Oct.
-6, 1917 she planted more from Kelsey's Nursery on the East Coast.
-L. michiganense is indigenous to the area around the Garden, but was not originally found in the Garden.
-Curator Martha Crone planted it in the Garden in June 1946 (and also L. superbum).
-L. michiganense is native to most counties in the eastern half of Minnesota and a few further west in the west-central part of the state.
-L. superbum is not native to the state but widely introduced.
-It is native the the SE Quadrant of the U.S. L. michiganense has been replanted as recently as 2012 by Curator Susan Wilkins, who also added L. superbum in 2009.
+6, 1917 she planted more from Kelsey's Nursery on the East Coast; and more in 1925, '27, '28, and '32.
+Curator Martha Crone planted it in the Garden in June 1946.
+L. superbum is not native to the state but widely introduced for ornamental purposes.
+It is native the the SE Quadrant of the U.S. It has been replanted as recently as 2009 by Curator Susan Wilkins.

 Eloise Butler wrote the following: "Of our three native lilies the Turk’s-cap, although not the lily of Palestine, may be said to surpass the glory of Solomon, as it is arrayed in recurved orange-red petals flecked with spots of purple.
 Sometimes as many as forty blossoms are borne on a single plant."
 Published July 16, 1911, Minneapolis Sunday Tribune.